 This is how we will evaluate your pricing:

-We will check you have completed all the yellow cells for each Lot you are bidding for.
+We will check you have completed all the relevant yellow cells for each Lot you are bidding for to ensure that you have provided a compliant bid.
+For example if you are bidding for Lot 2 and you fail to provide a price for the minimum completion fee but you have put in a price for the maximum this would be deemed non-compliant.
+However, you would be allowed to leave some (not all) of the completion fee empty without being considered non-compliant.

-Failure to insert an applicable price may result in your bid being deemed non-compliant and may be rejected from this competition Remember zero or negative prices will not be accepted.
+Failure to insert an applicable price may result in your bid for that Lot being deemed non-compliant and may be rejected from this competition, for that Lot or Lots.
+Remember zero or negative prices will not be accepted.

 The price evaluation will be undertaken separately to the quality evaluation process.

-The bidder with the lowest price (per Lot) will be awarded the maximum mark available (a price score of 30).
+A maximum price score of 30 (per Lot) is achievable if all of the bid lines are rated green as detailed in PQ1 guidance of Attachment 3C – Pricing Matrix.

-All other bidders will be awarded a price score as per the evaluation criteria and marking scheme relative to the lowest price per Lot.
+The methodology for achieving lower scores is also detailed in PQ1 guidance of Attachment 3C – Pricing Matrix and the process is also detailed below.

 The calculation we will use to evaluate your price score, for each Lot you are bidding for, is as follows: